 Surf Life Saving WA provides frequent updates on its helicopter beach patrols and shark sightings via twitter.com/slswa

-Department of Fisheries officers and the WA Police, with support from the Department of Parks and Wildlife, Rottnest Island Authority, coastal Local Government Authorities (ranger services) and the frontline of beach safety – Surf Life Saving WA – all play their part to keep swimmers safe.
+Department of Primary Industries & Regional Development officers and the WA Police, with support from the Department of Parks and Wildlife, Rottnest Island Authority, coastal Local Government Authorities (ranger services) and the frontline of beach safety – Surf Life Saving WA – all play their part to keep swimmers safe.

 Surf lifesavers are watching from the beaches, on the water and in the air, and public officers are ready to respond to sightings and incidents.